Rafael2022-prog/omega-lang/REPOSITORY_SETUP.md

-# 🔧 Repository Setup Guide
+# OMEGA Language Repository Setup v1.3.0

 This guide helps you configure the OMEGA repository on GitHub for optimal community engagement and discoverability.